Why we started our content marketing agency

 And that’s pretty much how we got started.
 On top of that, the first name I threw out was Grow and Convert.
 We looked it up on the spot and somehow the domain and all the social media channels were available….
 It was meant to be.

-A little bit more about our Grow and Convert and our goals
+A little bit more about our blog and our goals

 We started Grow and Convert because we wanted to help companies get ROI from content marketing.
 We were tired of seeing so many companies invest in content marketing with little to show for their efforts.

-We were brainstorming what was going to make us different than the rest of the blogs out there.
+When brainstorming what was going to make us different than the rest of the blogs out there, we decided that:

-- We wanted to focus on helping marketers inside of companies because having listened to everyone at that dinner, we knew that this was a huge pain point that wasn’t really being addressed.
-There are a lot of blogs doing a great job at helping solopreneurs grow their businesses, but not a lot of blogs helping businesses grow through content marketing.
+- We wanted to focus on helping B2B marketers inside of companies because having listened to everyone at that dinner, we knew that this was a huge pain point that wasn’t really being addressed by other blogs.
+There are a lot of blogs doing a great job at helping solopreneurs grow their businesses, but not a lot of blogs helping B2B businesses grow through content marketing.

 - We wanted to focus on really high quality content.
 We wanted to write from experience and share case studies of things that we, and others, had actually achieved.
 We also wanted to test things on our site and share the results with others so that people could get ideas from things that we’re doing that they could then go test at their company.